ssciwr/Python-best-practices-course/Material_Part4_Pitfalls/README.md

 **Solution**: Make sure the referenced variables are either passed to the inner function or are set correctly in the surrounding scope.

 **Subtask (v): Resolve the issue for `chapter4/closure.py`.**

-**Task 4: Now you should have completed all edits on your assignment repo and should be able to submit the results (if the autograding and CI do not raise any issues).**